ruc-practical-ai-fall-2025/development-environment-setup/README.md

 5. Click “New”
 6. Enter the path to the folder you want on your PATH.

-If you are running Unix / Linux / Mac, or using Git Bash, you can find tutorials online for changing your PATH in bash, by editing `.bash_profile` or other similar configuration files.
-A good explanation of this can be found [here](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path).

-**Note**: be careful editing your PATH on the command line in Windows!
+**WARNING**: be careful editing your PATH!
 Changing your PATH can change the way some programs will function.
-The best way to change your path is using a graphical tool provided by your OS or by editing files such as `.bash_profile`.
+The safest way to change your path is by editing files such as `.bash_profile`.
 Editing `.bash_profile` (covered later in this tutorial) is usually the preferred method since it is easy to change, but you should know how to use your OS' graphical tool as well since `.bash_profile` only applies when using `Git Bash` or `Bash` and there are times when you may wish to add something to your path and have it show up on your path all the time.

 ### Understanding Where Python is Installed on Your System